 Cooked or uncooked turkey can safely be refrozen, as long as you refreeze it within three days of thawing.
-But, you should only refreeze turkey, if it's been handled properly at every step along the way.
-According to the USDA Food Safety and Inspection Service, that means it needs to have been thawed in the refrigerator and that it can't have been left out at room temperature for more than two hours at any time.
+You should only refreeze turkey if it's been handled properly at every step along the way.
+According to the USDA Food Safety and Inspection Service, that means it needs to have been thawed in the refrigerator and it can't have been left out at room temperature for more than two hours at any time.
 Turkey that has been thawed on the counter or left out for long periods shouldn't be refrozen.
 In fact, it shouldn't be eaten at all.
 It's better to waste food than to risk your health by eating something that may no longer be safe to eat.

 When you're ready to use your leftover turkey, just transfer it from the freezer to the refrigerator.
 Allow one day of thaw time for every four pounds of meat.
-If you need it sooner, you can.

 Make Use of the Bones